-- 1. contains remnant vegetation; or
+- contains remnant vegetation; or 1.

-- 2. the chief executive [administering the VMA] decides to show on the regulated vegetation management map as a category B area; or
+- the chief executive [administering the VMA] decides to show on the regulated vegetation management map as a category B area; or 2.

-- 3. if section 20AN [of the VMA] does not apply to the area:
+- if section 20AN [of the VMA] does not apply to the area: 3.

 - a. is a Land Act tenure to be converted under the Land Act 1994 to another form of tenure; and contains:

-- i. an endangered regional ecosystem; or
+- an endangered regional ecosystem; or i.

-- ii. an of concern regional ecosystem; or
+- an of concern regional ecosystem; or ii

 - iii. a least concern regional ecosystem.